-Wet conditions in the spring of 2019 created major planting challenges for many growers in the Corn Belt.
-Due to flooding and excess moisture in the fields, an estimated 19.4 million acres were left unplanted.
-Unfortunately, this creates favorable conditions for fallow syndrome, a phosphorus deficiency in the soil that can negatively impact next season’s crop.
+Wet conditions in the spring can create major planting challenges for growers.
+In 2019, an estimated 19.4 million acres were left unplanted in the Corn Belt due to flooding and excess moisture in the fields.
+Unfortunately, this can create favorable conditions for fallow syndrome, a phosphorus deficiency in the soil that can negatively impact next season’s crop.

-Growers with fields left fallow in 2019 should consider making a fall or spring application of Extract Powered by Accomplish® (Extract PBA) to overcome the potential impact of fallow syndrome.
+Growers with fields left fallow can consider making a fall or spring application of Extract Powered by Accomplish® (Extract PBA) to overcome the potential impact of fallow syndrome.
 Extract PBA helps growers maximize yields by releasing bound nutrients in the soil, making them available to the next crop.

 What causes fallow syndrome?